Vietnam.vn - Nền tảng quảng bá Việt Nam

 Choose foods with a low glycemic index

-Don't eat too much starch at once.
+Don't eat too much starch at once

 A good way is to divide your daily food intake into several meals.
 Eat only a moderate amount at each meal.
-This will help keep your blood sugar stable throughout the day, according to Everyday Health .
+This will help your blood sugar stay stable throughout the day, according to Everyday Health .

 Source link